U-Haul review (2026)

 U-Haul in one paragraph

 U-Haul has been operating since 1945 (about 81 years), runs out of Phoenix, AZ, and covers all 50 states.
-Current FMCSA filing shows USDOT 125550 and MC 26588; BBB rating is B. The default DIY rental option in nearly every US ZIP code.
+The default DIY rental option in nearly every US ZIP code.
 Cheapest path for a same-city move; their U-Box container product also competes with PODS for long-distance.

-For a 2-bedroom interstate move, U-Haul quotes generally land between $400 and $2,800, with the median around $1,600.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, U-Haul quotes generally land in the $400–$2,800 range, with the midpoint of that estimated range near $1,600.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 U-Haul vs the competition